TritonDataCenter/sdc-docker/docs/api/commands/ps.md

       -s, --size=false      Display total file sizes
       --since=""            Show created since Id or Name, include non-running

 `docker ps` will show only running containers by default.
-To see all containers us `docker ps -a`
+To see all containers use `docker ps -a`.

 `docker ps` will group exposed ports into a single range if possible.
 E.g., a container that exposes TCP ports `100, 101, 102` will display `100-102/tcp` in the `PORTS` column.

 ## Filtering

 The filtering flag (`-f` or `--filter)` format is a `key=value` pair.
 If there is more than one filter, then pass multiple flags (e.g. `--filter "foo=bar" --filter "bif=baz"`)

 Current filters:
  * id (container's id)